 - Open the calendar from the End date drop-down menu, then select the date on which the audit trail information should be archived.
 The default is the current date.

 - To remove all audit information, select the Remove information archived from the Audit Trail check box.
-Once the information is removed, it can no longer be accessed directly from Provisioning Services.
-It will only exist in the XML file.
+Once the information is removed, it can no longer be accessed directly from Citrix Provisioning.
+It exists in the XML file.

 - Click OK.